 One key element of gaining consent is making sure that unsubscribing or “withdrawing consent” is as easy as giving consent.
 Users should have access to information about how to withdraw consent right off the bat, and you should remind them often about how they can revoke their permission.
 Withdrawal of consent should be built-in and as simple as one click, if possible, and should never be more difficult than giving consent.

-One of the most important considerations to make when determining if your opt-in consent is compliant is whether or not the service is dependant on processing not required for the consented service.
-This means that marketing opt-in should be “unbundled” from your general terms-of-service.
-In other words, use of your app cannot be dependant on you being able to collect information that isn’t directly necessary for the purposes of the app.
+One of the most important considerations to make when determining if your opt-in consent is compliant is whether or not the service is dependent on processing not required for the consented service.
+This means that marketing opt-in should be “unbundled” from your general terms of service.
+In other words, use of your app cannot be dependent on you being able to collect information that isn’t directly necessary for the purposes of the app.

-If your service is technically dependant on you collecting certain information (i.e. for the use of cookie tracking for login-continuity), then that method of processing may be bundled in certain circumstances.
+If your service is technically dependent on you collecting certain information (i.e. for the use of cookie tracking for login continuity), then that method of processing may be bundled in certain circumstances.
 The line here is blurry, so we recommend you air on the safe side and consult with a legal professional when making a decision.

 Consent for processing must be given with a clear, intentional action.
 This means no more pre-checked boxes or “silent” opt-ins.
 Your users will need to make an “affirmative act” to show their consent.
 Users need to check a box, click a button, or otherwise do something to opt-in to processing, not click to opt-out.

 Many will see this as a negative as you won’t be able to opt-in as many users, but think of it like this: would you rather send emails to everyone regardless of whether or not they actually want to get them, or would you rather have a list of highly-engaged, targeted users who opted-in to your emails because they wanted to?